Oscar-Owlbangroup/opensource.guide/maintainer_support/vscode_copilot_maintainer_support.md

 ## Maintainer Resources
 - Provide access to resources and best practices for maintainers to effectively manage their projects, including links to guides on project management, community engagement, and technical documentation.
-- Include links to guides on project management, community engagement, and technical documentation.

 ## Burnout Prevention
 - Offer guidance on maintaining a healthy work-life balance to avoid burnout, including specific strategies such as flexible work hours and mental health resources.